 It is lively every day and night of the week, and you can go there to eat at the diner, to bowl in the bowling alley, sit and have a drink at the bar, sing in the karaoke rooms, or watch live music at the gig venue.
 You can pretty much do it all at The Lanes, whatever your entertainment poison.
 Other places that warrant a mention include The Cat and Wheel, and The Gallimaufry.

 Motion (Avon Street)

-You want to know about the best student nights and clubs after you’ve been on a pub crawl and Avon Street is a good part of town to head to.
+You want to know about the best student nights and clubs after you’ve been on a pub crawl and Avon Street is the perfect site student nights and clubs.
 Motion is the largest club in Bristol, and has been around for the longest amount of time.
-For dance music and visiting DJs it is right up there with the best you’ll find, and has got a large courtyard, terrace along the river, and four indoor dance floors that are huuuuuge.
+Perfect for dance music and visiting DJs, it also has got a large courtyard, terrace along the river, and four indoor dance floors that are huge.
 DJ Mag voted it the 2nd best club in the UK in recent years, and 19th best club in the whole world back in 2016!